Who can register to vote in Pima County?

-- If a person was convicted of a single felony offense, they may register and vote after all aspects of their sentence are completed.
-For two or more felonies, their voting rights must first be restored.
+- You cannot register to vote in Arizona if you have been convicted of a felony and you have not yet had your civil rights restored.
 Call the Pima County Public Defender at 520-724-6800 for assistance.
 For more information, go to https://www.recorder.pima.gov/docs/felony_info.pdf.

-- If a judge has ruled that a person is mentally incompetent and has revoked their right to vote, they cannot register.
+- If a judge has ruled that a person is incompetent/incapacitated, they cannot register to vote.

 Check your Registration